craftercms/docs/source/by-role/developer/common/box/use-box-to-store-assets.rst

 |

-Please see :ref:`newIa-managing-secrets` for more information on how to manage/encode your Box credentials
+Please see :ref:`managing-secrets` for more information on how to manage/encode your Box credentials

 ------------------------------------------
 Step 2: Enable the Box File Upload Control